The global skills and competency framework for the digital world

 Levels of responsibility: Level 3 - Apply

 Essence of the level: Performs varied tasks, sometimes complex and non-routine, using standard methods and procedures.
 Works under general direction, exercises discretion, and manages own work within deadlines.
+Proactively enhances skills and impact in the workplace.

 This is a prototype for SFIA 9.
 It is subject to change before publication.